Private Label Hearing Aids

 So just say no.

-And if you're favorite hearing provider only offers private labeled models, talk to them about your concerns, and see if they can make an exception and get you a hearing aid that isn't private labeled—most can.
+And if you're favorite hearing provider only offers private labeled models, talk to them about your concerns, and see if they can make an exception and get you a hearing aid that isn't private labeled.

 Jeff is a California licensed hearing aid dispenser and the President of ZipHearing- one of the largest discount hearing aid suppliers in the United States.
 Jeff lives in San Diego, CA with his wife and 2 young daughters.
 You can learn more about hearing aids and watch Jeff on ZipHearing's Youtube channel.